-The UK Association for Science and Discovery Centres and the UK Space Agency are delighted to announce that they will once again join forces to bring the latest space science to children across the UK.
+The UK Association for Science and Discovery Centres and the UK Space Agency are delighted to announce that they have once again joined forces to bring the latest space science to children across the UK.

-Following on from the huge success of ASDC's Destination Space, which engaged 733,017 children and adults with Tim Peake's mission to the International Space Station, the UK Space Agency is supporting ASDC to create new space resources and to work with five UK science centres and museums to deliver space activities in 2018.
+Following on from the huge success of ASDC's Destination Space, which engaged 733,017 children and adults with Tim Peake's mission to the International Space Station, the UK Space Agency has supported ASDC to create new space resources, working with five UK science centres and museums to deliver space activities in 2018.

 Destination Space is a national STEM programme created and run by ASDC and funded by the UK Space Agency.
 The first phase of this national programme ran from 2014 to 2017 and engaged, inspired and involved families with school-age children, school groups and teachers, and communities across the UK with the amazing stories, science and achievements of human spaceflight and Tim Peake's Principia mission.

-This new six month programme will focus on celebrating the science and engineering of the new James Webb Space Telescope (JWST) and the new Mars rover for the ExoMars mission, and will introduce satellite applications and the plans to enable space launches from the UK.
+This new six month programme celebrates the science and engineering of the new James Webb Space Telescope, the new Mars rover for the ExoMars mission due to launch in 2020, and introduces satellite applications and the plans to enable space launches from the UK.

 Science Centre applications have now closed and we can announce that the five centres delivering this new and exciting phase of Destination Space are: